snac-cooperative/technical-docs/Requirements/Database Schema.md

 Incidentally, sequences use bigint so the max value of a record id is 9223372036854775807.
 To put that in perspective, 1000 editors making 1000 changes per second would need 294,471 years to cause the row id values to roll over.
 The record id values are never displayed to users, and are only used internally.
+(A SQL database row is a "record" in the database world, so we will use database terminology in this document.)

 We use the data type 'text' for all text fields.
 Postgres 'text' performs as well as varchar, but will accept very large strings, thus freeing us from varchar size constraints.
 We do not use